Date came into force or revised

 - the student requires 25 or fewer hours of remedial instruction by someone other than the classroom teacher, in a school year.

-A board of education must ensure that the IEP is reviewed at least once each school year, and where necessary, is revised or cancelled.
+A Board of Education must ensure that the IEP is reviewed at least once each school year, and where necessary, is revised or cancelled.

-A board of education must offer the parent of the student, and where appropriate, the student the opportunity to be consulted about the student’s educational program, when requested to do so.
+A Board of Education must offer the parent of the student, and where appropriate, the student the opportunity to be consulted about the student’s educational program, when requested to do so.

-A board of education must offer each student who has special needs learning activities in accordance with the IEP designed for that student.
+A Board of Education must offer each student who has special needs learning activities in accordance with the IEP designed for that student.
 When services are so specialized that they cannot be replicated in every school, they should be available from the district level, or else school districts should arrange to obtain them from community or other sources.

 Evaluation and reporting

 Standards for all students, including students with special needs, are developed with high but appropriate expectations for student achievement.
-Students with special needs are expected to achieve some, most, or all provincial curriculum outcomes with special support.
+Students with special needs are expected to achieve some, most, or all provincial curriculum standards and/or outcomes with special support.

-Unless a student with special needs is able to demonstrate his or her learning in relation to expected learning outcomes set out in the curriculum for the course or subject and grade, the student's progress report(s) must contain written comments describing:
+Unless a student with special needs is able to demonstrate his or her learning in relation to expected learning standards and/or outcomes set out in the curriculum for the course or subject and grade, the student's progress report(s) must contain written comments describing: